H3N9/Sop-2/README.md

 - Pure Function is function that has less 1 parameter.
 It's function that doesn't involve environment.
 What is that mean?
 It means when you assign some input to pure function, it has to send output same value that you expect.
-- Impure Function is everything that do right now.
+- Impure Function is oppsite from Pure Function.
+It invovles environment.
+It's function that use global variable.
+It can't do test when you do like that.